When Jeremiah falls, they get up right away, go back to what he was doing, and try again. When Jasmine falls, they sit, cry, and refuse to try again.

 Resources

-- Resilience: What It Is and How Children and Young People Can be Helped to Develop It, by Kirtsie Maclean
+- Resilience: What It Is and How Children and Young People Can Be Helped to Develop It, by Kirtsie Maclean